Homework I

 Homework 1: Tabulating a function y=f(x)

-For homework I, you will have to create a software solution, that will solve a function y = f(x) within the limitations specified.
+For homework I, you will have to create a software solution, that will solve a mathematical function y = f(x) within the limitations specified.
 The results must be displayed as a table with columns for X and Y values.
 Some hints about aligning it can be found from printf tips example.

 Argument (xi) Function value yi=f(xi)